 Is there a difference between margin vs markup?
 Absolutely.
 More and more in today’s environment, these two terms are being used interchangeably to mean gross margin, but that misunderstanding may be the menace of the bottom line.
 Markup and profit are not the same!
 Also, the accounting for margin vs markup are different!
 A clear understanding and application of the two within a pricing model can have a drastic impact on the bottom line.
-Terminology speaking, markup percentage is the percentage difference between the actual cost and the selling price, while gross margin percentage is the percentage difference between the selling price and the profit.
+Terminology speaking, markup is the gross profit percentage on cost prices or cost of goods sold, while margin is the gross profit percentage on selling price or sales.

 So, who rules when seeking effective ways to optimize profitability?.
 Many mistakenly believe that if a product or service is marked up, say 25%, the result will be a 25% gross margin on the income statement.
 However, a 25% markup rate produces a gross margin percentage of only 20%.

 NOTE: Want the Pricing for Profit Inspection Guide?
 It walks you through a step-by-step process to maximizing your profits on each sale.
 Get it here!

 Though markup is often used by operations or sales departments to set prices it often overstates the profitability of the transaction.
 Mathematically, markup is always a larger number when compared to the gross margin.
 Consequently, non-financial individuals think they are obtaining a larger profit than is often the case.
 By calculating sales prices in gross margin terms they can compare the profitability of that transaction to the economics of the financial statements.

 (Try the calculators at the bottom of the page to discover for yourself which is better!)